 |Employment Status||Median Bank Account Balance||Average Bank Account Balance|

 |Other not working||$1,730||$33,210|

 Self-employed people have the highest balances for several primary reasons.
 As small business owners, self-employed people may benefit from earning the full profits on their work which allows them to build up their savings, as opposed to employees, whose profits go to their employers.
-Additionally, some self-employed people may use their personal bank accounts to hold their business funds.
+Additionally, some self-employed people may use their personal bank accounts to hold their business funds or take out personal loans to fund their business.
 Finally, self-employed people may keep more of their money in a liquid form to guard against the uncertainties of contracts or work suddenly drying up.

 Our data was provided by the Federal Reserve Board’s Survey of Consumer Finances.
 This data set, which reflects 2019 as the most recently reported year, is a survey conducted every three years by the Federal Reserve Board.
 This survey examines the family finances of a representative group of approximately 6,500 randomly selected families.

 We examined some of the survey responses for the average household bank account balances for U.S. households across varying demographics.
 This data included the mean and median household bank account balances, which included amounts held in checking, savings, money market, and other cash equivalent accounts.
 We also examined the mean and median by income percentile, age, race and ethnicity, educational attainment, and employment status.

 - Federal Reserve Board, Survey of Consumer Finances, 2019